bartificer/programming-by-stealth/docs/pbs32.md

 }
 ```

 In the parentheses after the keyword `catch` we define a name for the object representing the error thrown from within the `try` block.
 The scope of this name will be the `catch` block.
-Think of this like naming the arguments to functions.
+Think of this as naming the arguments to functions.

 All the standard JavaScript error objects contain a data attribute named `.message` which holds the error message as a string.
 We can use this to add extra information into our error messages to users: